-Forms referenced in this document are available at the end of this handbook, on the Hollis website under the INFORMATION tab, and in the school office.
+Forms referenced in this document are available at the end of this handbook, on the Hollis website under the ABOUT tab under General Files & Information, and in the school office.

 NSF Fees

 A \$25.00 fee will be charged for each Return Item Notice received from the bank for Non-Sufficient Funds; i.e., checks and ACH tuition payments.